-For Google to return relevant results to a user’s query, it must first understand what information the user is after—the intent behind their query.
-Generally speaking, you can segment user intent into two different search goals:
+For a search to return relevant results for a query, it must first understand what information the user is after – AKA, the intent behind their query.
+Generally speaking, you can segment user intent into two different search goals

-From there, user intent can be grouped by how specific or how exhaustive the searcher is.
-A specific user will have a narrow search intent, while an exhaustive user has a wider scope around a certain topic(s).
+From here, user intent can be divided into specific or exhaustive categories.
+A specific user has a narrow search intent, while an exhaustive user has a wider scope around a specific topic.

 The Concept of Do, Know, and Go

-Do, Know, Go is the concept that all search queries can be segmented into these three categories.
-In turn, these categories help determine the type of results that Google gives to the user.
+Do, Know, Go is the concept that all search queries can be segmented into one of three categories.
+In turn, these categories help determine the results that Google returns.

 The user wants to achieve a specific action with a “do” or transactional query.
 This could mean they wish to purchase a product or a service.

 When a user is performing a transactional query, it is often on a mobile device.
 More than half of all web traffic is mobile these days.
-From there, about 62% of smartphone users have made a purchase on their device in the past six months; undoubtedly, these mobile-first spending habits will continue to rise.
+Nearly 62% of smartphone users have purchased from their devices in the past six months; undoubtedly, these mobile-first spending habits will continue to rise.

-Otherwise known as an informational query, a “know” query is when the user wants to learn about a specific subject.
+A “know” or informational query is when the user wants to learn about a specific subject.
 Informational queries are often linked to micro-moments.

 A micro-moment is when a user needs to satisfy a specific query immediately.
-There’s also a time factor often associated with the query, such as checking the times public transit arrives and departs.
+Frequently, there is a time factor associated with this type of query.
+For example, users might search when their public transit arrives or departs.

-Also, it’s worth noting that informational queries are neither transactional nor commercial.
-There can sometimes be an aspect of product research to the query, but the user is typically not yet ready to make a purchase.
-We called these TOFU and MOFU searches.
+It’s also worth noting that informational queries are neither transactional nor commercial.
+Often, a person will do some product research with a query but is not ready to purchase.
+We call these TOFU and MOFU searches, short for Top of the Funnel and Middle of the Funnel.

-When a user does a “go” query, they are generally looking to go to a specific location or website.
+When users do a “go” query, they generally want to go to a specific location or website.
 A navigational query often centers around a brand.

-For example, if a user is searching for Asics shoes, then they would be given search results displaying various stores that sell this brand.
+For example, a user searching for ASICS shoes could be shown local search results of stores that sell this brand.

 The User Journey

-Let’s take a look at how the user experience is measured by someone searching for shoes online.
+Let’s look at a hypothetical user experience.
+In this example, the user is searching for shoes online.

-So, the user’s first search might be something like “pros and cons of Asics shoes”.
+So, the user’s first search might be “pros and cons of ASICS shoes.”
 The user then clicks on the top result.
-Once they’re satisfied that this brand meets their needs, the user might input “Asics shoes for runners” into their web browser.
-They review several results before clicking on “shoewherehouse.net” where they spend about 2 minutes browsing.
+Once satisfied that this brand meets their needs, they might input “ASICS shoes for runners” into their web browser.
+They review several results before clicking on “shoewarehouse.net,” which they browse for about two minutes.

-From there, the user heads over to the manufacturer’s site “Asics.com” for about a minute.
-Next, the user enters a new search query: “discount Asics shoes”.
-The user wants to see if any older, less expensive models can be purchased since runners often burn through their shoes fast.
+From there, the user heads over to the manufacturer’s site, “Asics.com,” for about a minute.
+Next, they enter a new search query: “discount ASICS shoes.”
+The user wants to see if any older, less expensive models can be purchased since runners often burn through their shoes quickly.

-This then leads the user to click on another online retailer’s website from the SERPs.
-Here the user stays for around 4 minutes.
+This leads the user to click on another online retailer’s website from the SERPs.
+The user stays on that website for about four minutes.

-After that, the user enters a more detailed search query: “best men’s running shoes”.
-This takes the user to an article in runnersworld.com for 12 minutes before they enter in yet another search query: “Asics Kayano 5”.
+After that, the user enters a more detailed search query: “best men’s running shoes.”
+This takes the user to an article at runnersworld.com for 12 minutes before entering another search query: “ASICS Kayano 5.”

-In this shopping sequence, the user performed 5 searches for over 42 minutes before purchasing in this shopping sequence.
-You can see the user worked to solve a problem and didn’t stop until it was completed.
-They looked at queries all through the funnel: TOFU (top of the funnel), MOFU (middle of the funnel), and BOFU (bottom of the funnel).
+The user performed five searches over 42 minutes before purchasing in this shopping sequence.
+You can see the user worked to solve a problem and didn’t stop until they found a solution.
+The user looked at queries throughout the funnel: TOFU, MOFU, and BOFU (bottom of the funnel).

-Ultimately, this is just one example of a search sequence and the varieties are endless.
+This is just one example of a search sequence, as you can imagine, the variations are endless.

 If you aren’t ranking on the first page of the SERPs, then you are losing out on valuable traffic.
 It won’t matter how well-written the content is if no one reads it.
-If users aren’t making it to your web page, then it is unlikely they will purchase products or services.
+If users aren’t making it to your web page, then it is unlikely they will purchase products or services from you.

 After that, the average CTR drops precipitously.
-The second position only gets a 15% CTR and third position gets 11%.
-Compare that to the tenth position, which only receives a measly 2.5% click-through rate.
-After that, everyone knows that users rarely venture into the wastelands of the second page of search results.
+The second position only gets a 15% CTR, and the third position gets 11%.
+Compare that to the tenth position, which only receives a measly 2.5% CTR.
+Beyond that, CTRs only get worse.
+Users rarely venture into the wastelands of the second or third pages of search results.